mausworks/tidier/README.md

 Tidier conceptualizes each file or folder name as a sequence of _fragments_ delimited by the `.` (period) character.

-As an example: A file named `App.test.tsx` consists of three fragments: `App`, `test` and `tsx`.
-When a name consists of more than one fragment, Tidier will consider the last one to be the sole _extension fragment_ (`tsx` in this case)—this also includes folders.

 <div align="center">

 ![tidier-name-taxonomy-filename](https://user-images.githubusercontent.com/8259221/162204030-90f0f90a-40cc-451e-b958-9978c746566a.png)

 </div>

+The file named `FileBrowser.spec.tsx` consists of three fragments: `FileBrowser`, `spec` and `tsx`.
+If a name consists of more than one fragment, Tidier will consider the last one to be the sole _extension fragment_.
+Note: This also applies to folders.

 ### Name formats